rikin-crest/log-synth-hub/README.md

 > Deployed on Render.com with automatic deployments from the main branch.

-## 🔄 PR Previews

-Every pull request automatically gets a live preview deployment powered by GitHub Pages.
-This allows you to:

-- See your changes in action before merging
-- Share working demos with your team
-- Test across different environments

-### How It Works

-1. Create a new pull request to the `main` branch
-2. GitHub Actions will automatically build and deploy a preview
-3. A comment will be added to your PR with a link to the preview
-4. The preview will be updated automatically with new commits

-### Notes

-- Previews are automatically deleted when the PR is closed
-- Only PRs from the same repository will trigger previews (for security)
-- The preview URL follows this pattern: `https://[username].github.io/[repository]/pr-[pr-number]/`

 ## 🚀 Product Features

 - **AI-Powered Log Analysis**: Automatically analyze log files and generate field mappings